dannydenenberg/dannydenenberg.github.io/about.md

 - Built on [Jekyll](https://jekyllrb.com/), the open source static site generator
 - Hosted on [Netlify](https://www.netlify.com/) for 0 dollars

-I am a writer for [Alligator.io](https://alligator.io/author/danny-denenberg), and my posts have also been published in [BecomingHuman.ai](https://becominghuman.ai/@DannyDenenberg), [Better Programming, and The Startup](https://medium.com/@DannyDenenberg) (495k followers).
+I am a writer for [Alligator.io](https://alligator.io/author/danny-denenberg), and my posts have also been published in a few Medium publications such as [BecomingHuman.ai](https://becominghuman.ai/@DannyDenenberg), [Better Programming, and The Startup](https://medium.com/@DannyDenenberg).

+Interestingly enough, one of my posts has actually been [translated into Russian](https://bulldogjob.pl/news/801-rust-oczami-programisty-javascript) 🤨🎉...

 You can find some other things I've done with my Mac on my [projects page](/projects) or on [GitHub](https://github.com/dannydenenberg).